Reading Time: 4 minutes read

 As a photographer, you have the rewarding ability to make a fleeting moment permanent.
 With a single click of your shutter, you can capture forever the beauty and emotion of a moment in time.
-That’s why it’s so critical to tell not only your family’s story in photos but also your story.
+That’s why it’s so critical to tell not only your family’s story in photos through the beauty of photography but also your story.

 Empower yourself to document your beauty

 If you’re a photo enthusiast, it’s easy to hide behind the camera, making sure everyone’s picture is taken but your own.
 But you can’t tell your story if you’re never in the photos!
 It’s important to prioritize taking your own picture, whether you pose for a formal portrait or snap a selfie before date night.